IAmScottCH/snapcap/README.md

 That's all actually harder to explain than to do.
 See encryptString(), decryptString(), and decryptFile() in snapclient.php for examples.
 Also encryptFile() in snapserver.php.

 ##Note on PHP implementation##

 Really for web servers.
-The command is sent in the POST var snapcap.
+The command is sent in the POST var named "snapcap".